Are you wondering what to do instead of time-out? You are not alone.

 - Require collaboration between parent and child to solve problems

-Positive time-outs look nothing like traditional time-outs!
+Positive time-outs in gentle discipline look nothing like traditional time-outs!
 Consequently, we prefer the term time-in here at Such a Little While.

 What is a time-in?